[ For where and how traffic laws in Arizona apply to bicyclists, see this article ]

 - Commercial or private Parking lots: ? parking lots in general all seem to encompass both some areas of travel, “roads” if you will, and vehicular storage. ??

-Where the ROR don’t apply, run-of-the-mill traffic violations can’t be imposed: so disregarding signs, signals, speed limits, etc can be cited.
+Where the ROR don’t apply, run-of-the-mill traffic violations can’t be imposed: so disregarding signs, signals, speed limits, etc cannot be cited.
 The behavior would have to rise to the level of reckless driving in order to be charged.

 None of that has anything to do with civil liability in the event of a collision; just that those laws can’t be cited against a driver.